ga-wdi-lessons/react-native-intro/Readme.md

 }
 ```

-> [*ListView.DataSource*](https://github.com/facebook/react-native/blob/master/Libraries/CustomComponents/ListView/ListViewDataSource.js) does a lot of things behind the scenes that allow us to have an efficient data blob that the `ListView` component can understand, all from a simple array.Also important to note, we need to treat the data we pass as a dataSource as **immutable**.
+> [`ListView.DataSource`](https://github.com/facebook/react-native/blob/master/Libraries/CustomComponents/ListView/ListViewDataSource.js) does a lot of things behind the scenes that allow us to have an efficient data blob that the `ListView` component can understand, all from a simple array.
+Also important to note, we need to treat the data we pass as a dataSource as **immutable**.

 If we now reload in the simulator, we should see all of our contacts' first names rendered on the screen!
 Next up, let's work on adding some styles and a little more markup to each `Row` in the list.

 ---